Forensic Accounting and Fraud Examination (FAFE) Overview

 CFE Exam Prep Course: Included in your tuition is the ACFE Exam Prep Course, making you eligible and qualified to sit for the CFE Exam.

-Further, our experiential learning assignments are designed to ensure that graduates can "hit the ground running" in their jobs.
+Further, our experiential learning, complex case assignments are designed to ensure that graduates can "hit the ground running" in their jobs.

 A unique program to answer the need

 The Department of Accounting has responded to this demand by developing an academic program designed to prepare students for careers in litigation support, forensic accounting and fraud examination.
 Although many schools offer a single fraud examination or forensic accounting course, very few offer a multi-course program.
-The 12-credit graduate Certificate Program in Forensic Accounting and Fraud Examination (FAFE) is offered via three options:
+We have three options to allow you to develop to skills that will propel your career to the next level:

-- Option 3: Complete the Master of Professional Accountancy (MPA) on-campus degree plus complete two advanced FAFE certificate courses to earn the FAFE Graduate Certificate and the MPA over 11 months.
+- Option 3: Complete the ten Master of Professional Accountancy (MPA) on-campus degree plus complete two advanced FAFE certificate courses to earn the FAFE Graduate Certificate and the MPA, or

-FAFE students are eligible to participate in all College of B&E's Center for Career Development (CCD) services.
+All FAFE students in any program are eligible to participate in all College of Business & Economic’s Center for Career Development (CCD) services.
 Even for on-campus interviews, on-line students not residing in Morgantown, WV can participate via phone call / via internet-based interviews!
-WVU typically has more than 25 employers visit campus each year seeking qualified accounting students, several of which also recruit students with FAFE credentials.
+WVU typically has more than 25 employers visit campus each year seeking qualified accounting students, and 100s more seeking qualified business professionals from WVU’s many programmatic offerings, many of which also recruit students with FAFE credentials.
 Visit be.wvu.edu/careers for more information.

 WVU developed the National Curriculum